TJU-CMC-Org/SingleCell-DREAM/README.md

 and is provided as an extension of glmnet package.

     # Reproduce our gene selection using the modified LASSO workflow using
-    # the provided, by the challenge organizers, nested cross validation folds.
+    # the nested cross validation folds.
     # - To select only from the inSitu genes set: useOnlyInSitu <- TRUE.
     # - To select across all genes set: useOnlyInSitu <- FALSE.
     # Run feature selection process